Characterizing the effect of retractions on publishing careers: Discussion

 \section{Discussion}

 Retractions can have significant consequences for authors' careers, leading to their departure from scientific publishing.
 In this study, we conducted an analysis utilizing data from Retraction Watch, Microsoft Academic Graph and Altmetric, identifying and examining an analytical sample of around 4,500 retracted papers involving over 14,500 authors.
-Our findings reveal that: 1) around 25\% of authors left their publishing careers around the time of retraction, 2) authors who left exhibited shorter pre-retraction careers, had fewer citations, collaborators, and publications compared to those who stayed, 3) high attention following retraction increased the likelihood of leaving, 4) retracted authors who stayed post-retraction formed larger collaboration networks, retaining more collaborators and gaining new ones, and 5) particularly among retracted authors with less than 10 years of experience pre-retraction who stayed, they built qualitatively weaker collaboration networks in terms of their coauthors seniority, productivity and impact.
+Our findings reveal that: 1) around 45.9\% of authors left their publishing careers around the time of retraction, 2) authors who left exhibited shorter pre-retraction careers, had fewer citations, collaborators, and publications compared to those who stayed, 3) higher attention precipitated retracted authors' exit compared to their similar counterparts, 4) retracted authors who stayed post-retraction formed larger collaboration networks, retaining more collaborators and gaining more new ones, and 5) overall they built qualitatively weaker collaboration networks in terms of their coauthors seniority, productivity whom they retained, but gained mode impactful new collaborators compared to their similar counterparts.